ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 </blockquote></p>

-Regardless of the implementation details, this locking of events and decision logic together is what gives you a lossless audit trail of changes in your system.
+Regardless of the implementation details, this interlocking of events and decision logic together is what gives you a lossless audit trail of changes in your system.

 <ul class="execution-trace">
     <li class="running">1. <code>2024-09-16 11:28:46 cart-123</code> 2x Apples added to cart</li>